rohita/rohita.github.io/_posts/2021-01-18-swift-error-handling.md

 }
 ```

 In addition to marking the location of potential error, `try` keyword also lets the error propagate out.
-The `try` can be modified using `try?` and `try!` to _stops_ error propagation right there.
+The `try` can be modified using `try?` and `try!` to _stop_ error propagation right there.

 ```swift
 let ignoreExcuses: Homework? = try? student.doHomework()